freshbreathmint/miracle/doc/Roadmap.md

-## About
+# About

-This document serves as a roadmap for the tasks that need to be completed during the development of Project Miracle.
+This document serves as a roadmap for the tasks that need to be completed during the development of Miracle Framework.
 For now, it will function as a 'to-do' list.

 ## Roadmap

-1. **Define Basic Functionality:**
+1. **Framework Submodule Design:**
-   - Determine the core features and how they will function within the framework.
+   - Reconfigure the project architecture to integrate the framework as a submodule within an application project.
-2. **Initiate Project and Prototype:**
+2. **Application Build System:**
-   - Start the project in Visual Studio Code.
+   - Adapt the existing build system to support the application project, while maintaining necessary infrastructure within the submodule.
-   - Develop a robust build system.
+3. **Library Loading:**
-   - Create a prototype based on the defined core features.
+   - Establish a streamlined system for loading and executing application libraries.
-3. **Iterative Development:**
+4. **Develop Hot Reloading Capability:**
-   - Continue developing the project until the core features are refined.
+   - Implement a system for hot reloading libraries when new versions are compiled.
-4. **Finalize and Optimize:**
+   - Extend the hot reloading system to support application hot reloading.
-   - Get the project to a state where all core features are working as intended without issue.
+5. **Implement Profiling System:**
-   - Refine and finalize project documentation for version 1.0.0
+   - Design and develop a method for profiling functions within the application library.
-5. **Project Completion:**
+6. **Finalize and Optimize:**
-   - Create and deploy an application *designed* to demonstrate the core features.
+   - Ensure that hot reloading and profiling features are fully operational and stable.
-   - Create and deploy a moderately simple application and utilize the core features.
+   - Review and finalize project documentation for version 1.0.0.
-   - Slap v1.0.0 on it and call it a day.
+   - Develop and deploy an application to demonstrate the core features of the framework.
-6. **Future Enhancements:**
+7. **Future Enhancements:**
-   - Identify and plan for the next set of core features to be added.
+   - Identify and plan the next set of core features for future framework updates.

 ## Timeframe

-By the end of July, there should be a concrete idea of how to build Project Miracle, and progress should have already been started towards completing it.
-Ideally, v1.0.0 of the project should be done at least by the end of August, allowing for more complex development to take place over the rest of the year.
+Ideally version 1.0.0 should be complete by the end of August 2024.